Heliferepo/epidump_manager/README.md

 ```
         -a      rebuild the entire Epitech dump.
 This ignores every other flag (except -h)
-        -s      rebuild the CSFML with Epitech's script and update SFML with dnf
+        -s      rebuild the CSFML with Epitech's script
         -d      update / install the packages from Epitech's package list
         -b      reinstall blih with Epitech's script
         -e      install Emacs with dnf and Epitech Emacs (SYSTEM Install) with Epitech's script